 The climate emergency represents an unprecedented challenge - both globally and locally - with devastating consequences now and in the immediate future.
-Yarra City Council is renowned for being at the forefront of Local Government action on the climate emergency.
-We were the first Local Council in Victoria to become certified carbon neutral in 2012 and have retained our carbonneutral status each year since.
+Yarra City Council is renowned for being at the forefront of local government action on the climate emergency.
+We were the first council in Victoria to become certified carbon neutral in 2012 and have retained our carbonneutral status each year since.